Midyear Students

 Congratulations on your acceptance to Brandeis University!

-For students who applied for fall-term admission as freshmen, but who were accepted for the following spring term as members of the midyear class, these external credits may also be earned using:
+The midyear student transfer credit policy is applicable to students who applied for fall-term admission as freshmen, but who were accepted for the following spring term as members of the midyear class.
+Midyear students are permitted to transfer up to 16 credits from the following external sources.

 Courses must be taken at accredited, degree-granting institutions from which the student will receive an official transcript.
-The courses must be generally equivalent to courses offered at Brandeis, and the grade received must be equivalent to at least a C-minus.
+The courses must be generally equivalent to courses offered at Brandeis, and the grade received must be a C- or better.

 To request preapproval, please complete the online Midyear Course Petition form.
 The information needed to complete the form is: school name, school website, course name, course title, course description and the number of credits assigned to the course.
 If you are petitioning for General Chemistry, a course syllabus is also required.
 Once your petition is reviewed, you will receive a decision by email.